Build your website with AI, for free.

 Skip to where free AI sites fall down if you want the short version.

-AI website builders.
+Route 1: AI website builders.

 Type a sentence, get a website.
 These are the ones that have a genuinely free tier you can stay on forever (well, for as long as they keep it free, I guess).